Case Review, Hemodynamics, AMI Cardiogenic Shock, Right Heart Failure

 Impella RP® Support for Univentricular Shock

-Navin Kapur, MD, FAHA, FACC, FSCAI, presents a case of univentricular shock in a 60-year-old patient with late presentation RVMI and 3 vessel disease.
-This case illustrates a hemodynamics-based decision-making process leading to optimal patient outcome.
+Navin Kapur, MD, FAHA, FACC, FSCAI, presents a case of univentricular shock in a 60-year-old patient with late presentation RVMI and three-vessel disease.
+This case illustrates a hemodynamics-based decision-making process leading to optimal patient outcomes.

 Dr. Kapur explains how this patient was referred for left heart cath and possible PCI.
 Angiography revealed occluded RCA, left circumflex disease, and LAD disease.
 Dr. Kapur notes that we usually think of left-side support first for typical high-risk PCI cases.
 Many support strategies were possible: balloon pump, Impella CP® heart pump, Impella RP® in addition to left-side support, or ECMO for biventricular failure.

 Relying on hemodynamic data, as they do for most mechanical support cases, Dr. Kapur and his team put in a PA cath and a Langston® Dual Lumen Catheter to get simultaneous LV and AO pressures.
 They saw evidence of diastolic equalization, high RA pressure, low PA pulse pressure, and flat LV diastolic tracing, indicating profound right ventricular failure with intact pericardium.
 They determined that the patient needed right-side support.